MorrisSimons/SCH_K3H-Health-studio/app/src/components/README.md

 #### A page that displays the line chart.
 Currently showing a dummy chart.

 ## LoginDashboard_a.jsx
 #### A page that allows the admin to see the admin specific pages.
+Only the admin can make and remove forms, do tests, see alla data and add coaches.

 ## LoginDashboard_c.jsx
 #### A page that allows the coach to see the coach specific pages.
+A coach can can see the teams data.

 ## LoginDashboard_p.jsx
 #### A page that allows the participant to see the participant specific pages.
+A participant can only see their own data.

 ## ManageDatabase.jsx
 #### A page that allows the user to manage the database.
+Currently only able to remove form/table in database.

 ## NotFound.jsx
 #### A page that displays a 404 error.